 Queen’s Plate Stakes or just “Queen’s Plate” for short is Canada’s oldest thoroughbred horse race and the oldest continuously run race in North America.
 It is the first race in the Canadian Triple Crown (Prince of Wales Stakes and Breeders’ Stakes).

 The Queen’s Plate takes place at the Woodbine Race Track in Etobicoke, Ontario.
 The first race was run at the Carleton racetrack in Toronto.
 Woodbine was opened in 1956 with a one-mile oval tapeta track, as well as a seven-eights turf course.
-It has been extensively remodelled several times since 1993.
+It has been extensively remodeled several times since 1993.

 The Queen’s Plate currently runs for 1 1/4 miles with a maximum of 17 competing horses.
 The race has been held at several distances over the years: